scotws/SAN/san_handbook.md

 </tbody>
 </table>

 If the 6502/65c02 were the only processors in the family, a new notation would not be needed.

-However, the additional instructions of the 65816 forced the system to adopt even more special characters.
-Also, since the modes cannot always be reliably determined from the mnemonic and operand combinations, even more special characters are required: `<` is used to force direct page addressing, `!` for absolute, `>` for long addressing mode, `[` and `]` for long indirect modes.
+However, the additional instructions of the 65816 forced the system to adopt even more special characters, since the modes cannot always be reliably determined from the mnemonic and operand combinations : `<` is used to force Direct Page addressing, `!` is used for absolute, `>` for long addressing mode, `[` and `]` for long indirect modes.
 Traditional 65816 assembler notation can end up looking like something from a bash shell script or a regex instruction.

 <table>
 <colgroup>